WolfOfTinStreet/MTG_Ecommerce/README.md

 Forecast retail, buylist, and inventory movements of _Magic, the Gathering_ trading cards.

 Major trading card game websites like [tcg player](http://tcgplayer.com) and [card kingdom](http://cardkingdom.com) publish pricing and buylist information of _Magic, the Gathering_ cards in [secondary markets](https://en.wikipedia.org/wiki/Secondary_market).
 These scripts scrape and analyze their publications to forecast retail, buylist, and inventory movements of _Magic, the Gathering_ trading cards.
-Automating the collection of price discrepancies between different market's valuation of specific _Magic, the Gathering_ trading cards creates opportunities for profit.
+Automating the collection of price discrepancies between different market's valuation of specific _Magic, the Gathering_ trading cards creates opportunities for profit, whether from foreign markets [tokyomtg](http://tokyomtg.com) or generating your own buylist that appear above retail, but are actually below current buylist offers via [cardsphere](http://cardsphere.com).

 # Usage